starvagrant/liftoff-final-project/userstories.md

     I want a help menu
     So that I know what commands are available to the kvm script

+9. As a network technician,
+    I would like to have a installation preloaded into the kvm.

 ## User Stories Completed

 1. The following command kvm 0 ping fulfills this request.
 2. The following command kvm 0 traceroute fulfills this request.
+3. The following command kvm <number> passwd fulfills this request.
+4. The following command kvm <number> mail fulfills this request.
 8. The following command kvm help fulfills this request.

+## Next User Stories

+7. Finish the command kvm lsiso.
+9. Finish the line kvm mount.

+## Later User Stories.

+5. Consider command kvm checksum for this purpose.
+6. This seems outside the scope of the project.
+The use of a key to activate MS Windows is something under customer control, determining when it expires would mean getting customer data which we avoid.
+It is a waste of time to debug a Windows server that's down over Windows subscription issues, but the issue is rare.